shdlabs/SSTorytime/README.md

 * This is a work in progress during 2025, as part of an [NLnet project](https://nlnet.nl/project/SmartSemanticDataLookup/).
 It's currently in an R&D phase, so comments are welcome but there is much to be done.
 This is not an RDF project. *

-* See the Medium articles for a conceptual introduction
+* See these Medium articles for a conceptual introduction
 * [From cognition to understing](https://medium.com/@mark-burgess-oslo-mb/from-cognition-to-understanding-677e3b7485de):
 * [The Shape of Knowledge](https://medium.com/@mark-burgess-oslo-mb/semantic-spacetime-1-the-shape-of-knowledge-86daced424a5)
 * [Why you still can’t find what you’re looking for…](https://medium.com/p/922d113177e7)